You're here:

 Here we answer your questions about why the change is happening, how you must comply, and how you can expect to benefit.
 Allow us to break it down for you.

-Why is the British government introducing MTD?
+Why did the UK government introduce MTD?

 Aside from bragging rights for having a world-leading tax system, the UK hopes to accomplish several practical improvements by moving all tax processing online.
 Here are the concerns and benefits the government has in mind:

-Save money.
+Save money

 The HMRC hopes the digital system will save money by preventing tax fraud and minimizing honest errors.
 Both issues contribute to about £13B in missing VAT, each year!